11-12 Token House Yard, London, EC2R 7AS 02074878370 info@bararassociates.com

 What does ‘No Deal’ in place mean & what would be the outcome?

+The UK government have outlined what would happen in the event that the UK leaves the EU with no deal in place.
 The implementation period arrangements that had been agreed with the EU and which were set out in the draft withdrawal agreement will no longer bind the UK.
 The UK would be looking to end free movement via the Immigration and Social Security Co-Ordination (EU Withdrawal) Bill.
 Upon the bill being passed by Parliament, it will result in the Immigration (European Economic Area) Regulations 2016, which currently allows for free movement in the UK, being repealed.

 Resident EU Citizens